-This shift towards using payment plans to pay off smaller items is a trend that has taken the world by storm.
-I imagine the customer saying “why would I pay a lump sum payment of $2,500 for my brand new Hot Water System when I can break the payment into easy to manage fortnightly payments over 6 months, at no extra cost to me?”.
+Put yourself in your customers’ shoesYour customer might ask “why would I pay a lump sum payment of $2,500 for my new hot water system if I can break the payment into easy-to-manage fortnightly payments over 6 months, at no extra cost?”.

-- They keep their $2,500 in the bank – minus the first fortnightly payment
+- They keep their $2,500 in the bank – minus the first fortnightly payment.

-Mr Jones, to install your brand-new hot water system with new valves today, it will be a $2,500 investment OR if you'd like a payment plan, I can offer you a 12 month plan, paid fortnightly at $96.00.
+“Mr Jones, to install your brand-new hot water system today will be a $2,500 investment; OR, I can offer you an easy 12-month payment plan, paid fortnightly at $96.00.”

 Inform your customer of any interest rates or fees

 Don’t try and hide fees.
 Finding out you've just won the lotto is a fantastic surprise.
 Finding out your payment plan is riddled with hidden fees - not so much.